Sleep Like a Baby with These Bedtime Teas

 10. Adagio Teas Daydream: Best Relaxing Tea to Help Seniors Sleep

-With a long list of ingredients, Daydream does an excellent job of refreshing and calming without overwhelming you with flavour – a remarkable feat.
+Daydream does an excellent job of refreshing and calming without overwhelming you with flavour – a remarkable feat with a long list of ingredients.
 Herbal notes combine to provide a soothing, somewhat elusive flavour.
 Although you may not fall asleep on the first sip, Daydream is a genuinely relaxing blend.

 The lavender and licorice did not seem to make much of an impact on the aftertaste in our testing.
-Despite the tart notes of oranges and peppermint, this tea does not become cloying.
-As it steeps, this tea has a slightly spicy aroma thanks to the marigold flowers.
+This tea does not become cloying despite the tart notes of oranges and peppermint.
+This tea has a slightly spicy aroma as it steeps, thanks to the marigold flowers.
 The taste is mild and herbal but not strong.
 For those who prefer lighter blends, you might enjoy this tea.

 Does Ginger Tea Help You Sleep?

 Ginger roots have a knobby appearance and a spicy smell.
-Ginger can be grated or peeled and added to many dishes as a sweet and spicy addition.
-Ginger is naturally caffeine-free, so it is unlikely to affect your sleep as much as caffeine-containing teas such as black or green teas.
-Ginger tea is often combined with other teas, such as green tea or lemon, or you can make it from fresh ginger root.
+They can be grated or peeled and added to many dishes as a sweet and spicy addition.
+Ginger is naturally caffeine-free, so it is unlikely to affect your sleep as caffeine-containing teas such as black or green teas.
+Mix it with other teas, such as green tea or lemon, or you can make it from fresh ginger root.
 If you have a problem falling asleep, you should consider making your ginger root tea or consuming a tea made only with ginger root.

 How to Make Ginger Tea?